writememe/BlgNetAutoSol/5_Logging_Testing_Validation/README.md

 ### napalm-ansible modules failing ansible-lint ###

-When Travis CI, builds the test environment, ansible-lint fails every playbook with napalm-ansible modules because it can't find the  napalm-ansible library or the action plugins.
+When Travis CI builds the test environment, ansible-lint fails every playbook with napalm-ansible modules because it can't find the  napalm-ansible library or the action plugins.
 In order to get around this, I have created a custom `ansible.cfg` directory in the root of the repository to give the Travis CI environment the location for these variables.
 Below is the excerpt of the file:
 ```
 # Due to the vagaries of the CI pipeline, this ansible config file is present and is purely used for Travis CI testing
 [defaults]